poelstra/ezwave/README.md

-The JSON Z-Wave spec is set up to be easy for code generators and packet encoders/decoders to work with, and is intended to be useful outside of just JavaScript / TypeScript.
+The JSON Z-Wave spec is set up to be easy for code generators and packet encoders/decoders to work with, and is intended to be useful outside of just JavaScript / TypeScript too.

-Similarly, because the packet encoding/decoding is completely 'stand-alone', with no dependencies on any other part of my Z-Wave drivers, it is / will be usable in other (JavaScript) projects.
+Similarly, because the Z-Wave packet encoding/decoding is completely 'stand-alone', with no dependencies on any other part of 'my' Z-Wave drivers, it is usable in other NodeJS projects (or e.g. a browser based Z-Wave packet debugging tool).

 All command-classes are supported right now, including 'weird' ones (such as Transport, which re-uses a few of the command bytes as